Get insider access

 • Sennheiser HD 560S: The Sennheiser HD 560S are open-back headphones with a well-balanced sound profile.
 However, their soundstage isn't quite as expansive or natural as higher-end open-backs like the HiFiMan Sundara 2020, and they aren't as well-built as other audiophile headphones at this price range, like the Beyerdynamic DT 770 PRO.
 See our review

 • Beyerdynamic DT 990 PRO: The Beyerdynamic DT 990 PRO are the open-back counterpart of the Beyerdynamic DT 770 PRO.
 They have a well-built design and deliver a lot of bass for open-back headphones.
-However, they sound a bit boomy and piercing.
-Their passive soundstage isn't as immersive as other open-backs or semi-open-backs like the Superlux HD 681.
+However, they sound a bit boomy and piercing, and their passive soundstage isn't as immersive as that of other open-backs.
 See our review

 • Audio-Technica ATH-M20x: The Audio-Technica ATH-M20x are budget-friendly closed-back headphones.
-They block out more background noise than the Superlux HD 681, and they have a better, though just okay, build quality.
-However, their passive soundstage isn't as immersive, and their sound profile is less neutral.
+Due to their closed-back design, they block out more background noise than the open-backed Philips SHP9500, but their passive soundstage isn't as immersive, and their sound profile is less well-balanced.
 See our review

-• TRUTHEAR x Crinacle ZERO: The TRUTHEAR x Crinacle ZERO are wired audiophile IEMs that deliver a fairly neutral sound without breaking the bank.
-They're decently comfortable and well-built and deliver consistent sound once you find a good fit.
+• TRUTHEAR x Crinacle ZERO: The TRUTHEAR x Crinacle ZERO are wired audiophile IEMs that deliver an excited sound with a lot of bass and treble without breaking the bank.
+They're decently comfortable and well-built and supply a consistent sound once you find a good fit.
 While their sound profile isn't quite as neutral as the MOONDROP Blessing 3, EDM and hip-hop fans will appreciate their thumpy, bass-heavy sound.
 See our review

 Recent Updates